Batman: Year Two: Batman: Full Circle

 A 1991 one-shot sequel, Batman: Full Circle, was also written by Barr and illustrated by Alan Davis.
 Years later, the story centers on Joe Chill's son assuming the Reaper's mantle.
 The story reunites most of the cast of Year Two and incorporates Robin (the Dick Grayson version) into the story.

 Emulating the Reaper's mission of zero tolerance towards criminals and using his original costume and weapons, Chill Jr., in collaboration with his sister Marcia, attempts to lure Batman into a confrontation where they would finally dispose of the Dark Knight with a different weapon.
 The arrival of Chill's son, Joey, hampers Chill's schemes.
 Chill Jr. witnessed his father's death at the original Reaper's hands, but he could not make out Bruce Wayne's unmasked face.
 Overcome with grief, Chill seeks revenge on Batman.
 Batman faces personal issues with Rachel Caspian, who has returned to Gotham convinced the Reaper is her father reborn.
 Chill and his sister use this to their advantage, plaguing Rachel with encounters as a way to cast doubt in her and Batman's minds that he is the returned Judson Caspian (Joe Chill Sr.'s body was stolen before it could be taken into custody at the end of Year Two).
 The Reaper also uses an explosive to destroy the cornerstone of the Wayne Foundation building, freeing his father's gun.

-Chill captures Batman and unmasks but does not recognize the unconscious crimefighter; Batman has applied elaborate makeup and hair dye to alter his physiognomy.
+Chill captures Batman and unmasks but does not recognize the unconscious crimefighter, Batman having applied elaborate makeup and hair dye to alter his appearance.
 Chill subjects Batman to a video reel and a hallucinogenic drug that reduces Batman to a quivering wreck suffering from survivor's guilt.
 Chill has Batman poised at the top of a pedestal overlooking a pool of acid, forcing him to watch a video where a young boy's parents are killed in front of him and then the boy subsequently thanks God he did not die himself.
 Chill hopes that Batman will kill himself from the resulting guilt.
 When Marcia, who saw her father as a thug who abused her mother and cared nothing for the revenge plot, tries to double-cross Chill to deliver Batman to mob boss Morgan Jones.
 Chill slashes Marcia, apparently killing her.
 Robin arrives and coaxes Batman out of his hallucinogenic haze.
 Batman defeats the Reaper.
 As Batman holds the unmasked Chill over the acid pool, urged by Robin to drop him, Chill's son Joey reveals himself and his father's identity.
 Bruce spares Chill Jr.'s life, reflecting that what began with Joe Chill and Thomas Wayne should end with their 'grandsons', Joey and Dick.
 After the police arrive and Chill is taken away in an ambulance, Batman throws Chill's gun into the ocean.